 Interestingly, it is also at this stage that many of our stereotypes are acquired.

 Literacy allows us to gain a greater understanding of the reality of the world beyond what we already know.
-When children learn to read and write, they have the ability to access information and they begin to move away from the mythic as they realise that reality has limits.
+When children learn to read and write, they have the ability to access information and they begin to move away from the mythic as they realize that reality has limits.

 Egan notes in his book that this is why many children find the Guinness Book of Records so captivating.